albpintado/lunera-1/README.md

 * The number of points that they currently have

 ### Teams ordered list
-* The different teams are displayed in a ordered list.
+* A list with the points in each delivery.

 # React